-...arrives as the consummate veteran of the Los Angeles dining scene.
-He was born and raised in New York, and, while earning a Liberal Arts degree, landed a job at a local restaurant in the prep kitchen.
-Before long he was making bread for the restaurant, and then, heading up the kitchen.
+Don Dickman, a consummate veteran of the Los Angeles dining scene, was born and raised in New York.
+While earning a Liberal Arts degree, he landed a job at a local restaurant in the prep kitchen.
+Before long he was making bread for the restaurant, then heading up the kitchen.
 In 1981 he moved to Los Angeles where his culinary career began to unfold.